-This is a foreign language course for students with some previous experience of learning the language.
+These are foreign language courses for students with some previous experience of learning the language.
 The aim is to develop the skills of listening, speaking, reading and writing through the study of a wide range of styles of literary and non-literary texts.